Random Walk in Changing Environment: RWCE on

 \begin{example} The RWCE with conductances $C_t(j)=2^{-j}$ for $j<t$ and $C_t(j)=1$ otherwise is monotone decreasing, nonadaptive, bounded from above and below by a recurrent graph and is of mixed type. \end{example} \begin{proof} Indeed, with probability $\prod_{t=0}^\infty 1/(1+2^{-t}) >0$ the RW will always go to the right and otherwise it will eventually perform a simple random walk on the graph with conductances $2^{-t}$, which is recurrent. \end{proof}

 It is not too difficult to make this example transient.
 Let $D^n_t(j)=2^{-j}$ for $n \le j<t$ and 1 otherwise.
 So the conductances of the last example are $D^0_t(j)$.

-\begin{example} There exist an increasing sequence $t_n$ such that the RWCE with conductances $C_t(j)=\prod_{\{n | t_n<t\}} D^n_{t-t_n} (j)$ is monotone decreasing, nonadaptive, bounded from above and below by a recurrent graph and transient. \end{example} \begin{proof} In our first example we had, in essence, a "wave" of conductances $2^{-j}$ threatening to carry the RW away.
+\begin{example} There exists an increasing sequence $t_n$ such that the RWCE with conductances $C_t(j)=\prod_{\{n | t_n<t\}} D^n_{t-t_n} (j)$ is monotone decreasing, nonadaptive, bounded from above and below by a recurrent graph and transient. \end{example} \begin{proof}[Sketch of proof] In example \ref{dec_rec_N_ex1} we had, in essence, a "wave" of conductances $2^{-j}$ threatening to carry the RW away.
 In this example there's a multitude of such waves, each starting one edge further, so that the final conductance of each edge is finite, and each have some fixed positive probability of carrying the RW away.
-The sequence $t_n$ has to be increasing fast enough, so that the RW would have a fixed positive probability of being to the right of the $n$-th "wave" when it starts. \end{proof}
+The sequence $t_n$ is chosen to be increasing fast enough, so that the RW would have a fixed positive probability of being to the right of the $n$-th "wave" when it starts. \end{proof}